ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-grouping/index.md

 }
 ```

-Note in the snippet above that `rowGroupCols` contains all the columns (dimensions) the grid is grouping on, e.g. 'Country', 'Year', and `groupKeys` contains the list of group keys selected, e.g. `['Argentina', '2012']`.
+Note in the snippet above the property `rowGroupCols` contains all the columns (dimensions) the grid is
+grouping on, e.g. 'Country', 'Year'.
+The property `groupKeys` contains the list of group keys selected,
+e.g. `['Argentina', '2012']`.

 The example below demonstrates server-side Row Grouping.
 Note the following:

-- The Partial Store is used (the default).
+- The Partial Store is used, thus Infinite Scrolling is active.

 - The store block size is set to 5 by setting the grid property `cacheBlockSize = 5`.
 It can then be observed that rows are loaded in blocks at all levels.
 For example if you expand United States row, the children rows are loaded in blocks using Partial Scrolling.